Olli Pajari

 Olli Pajari (1 February 1860, in Rautjärvi – 20 August 1923) was a Finnish schoolteacher and politician.
 He was a Member of the Parliament of Finland from 1907 to 1908, representing the Finnish Party.
 Olli Pajari was the father of general Aaro Pajari.
+General Pajari's greatest military achievement was the Finnish victory against the Soviet Union at the Battle of Tolvajärvi in the Winter War.